Why Your Smartphone Is Destroying Your Life

 We’re so obsessed that there’s now a word to describe a fear of being without your phone: “Nomophobia.”

-And while the knowledge that too much technology can have very negative effects on our lives is not new, we are just now seeing the very technology companies that created these irresistible devices and platforms start to address the problem.
+And while the knowledge that too much technology can have negative effects on our lives is not new, we are just now seeing the very technology companies that created these irresistible devices and platforms start to address the problem.

 Recently, investors asked Apple to figure out how to help parents limit their children’s use of iPhones and iPads, citing concerns over “long-term health.”
 Former Facebook employees are speaking out about the power of their platform and their concerns about how it’s affecting their lives and the lives of their children.
 And just this month, Mark Zuckerberg announced his intention to turn the social network into a force for good, in part by revamping its news feed algorithm to prioritize interactions with friends and family over articles and videos (stuff that induces more passive scrolling).